inductiva/inductiva/docs-sources/openfast/generate-turbsim-dataset/sections/section2.md

 ![console logs](../../_static/console_logs.png)

 ## Performance and Cost Analysis
-Given that TurbSIM does not benefit from multiple CPU cores, we chose the `n2-highcpu-2` virtual machine (VM) with 2 virtual CPUs (equivalent to 1 physical core).
+Given that TurbSim does not benefit from multiple CPU cores, we chose the `n2-highcpu-2` virtual machine (VM) with 2 virtual CPUs (equivalent to 1 physical core).
 This is one of the cheapest options on Google Cloud, costing just US$0.0081 per hour in spot mode.

-In the next part of this tutorial, we'll take things to the next level by running dozens of TurbSIM simulations in parallel on Inductiva, demonstrating the true power of cloud-based scalability.
+In the next part of this tutorial, we'll take things to the next level by running dozens of TurbSim simulations in parallel on Inductiva, demonstrating the true power of cloud-based scalability.
 Stay tuned!